gotneb/unofficial_jisho_api/README.md

 ![Jisho's logo](https://raw.githubusercontent.com/mistval/unofficial-jisho-api/master/logo.png)

 # unofficial jisho api
-I'm really excited about Rust and really enjoying programming on it.
+I'm excited about Rust and really enjoying programming on it.
 That's also my first time uploading and contributing to the community.

 If you have any improvements please submit a pull request.
 I'll be glad learning and getting in touch with other developers.

+That was inspired and an attempt to rewrite [Mistval's unofficial jisho api.](https://github.com/mistval/unofficial-jisho-api)

 ## Example
 ```rust